livecycle/preevy/README.md

 Preevy is a Command Line Interface (CLI) tool designed to simplify the process of creating ephemeral preview environments from Dockerized applications.
 Integrate Preevy into your CI flow to deploy Pull Requests as preview environments, using your existing cloud provider or Kubernetes cluster.

-Preevy makes use of affordable VMs from [AWS Lightsail](https://aws.amazon.com/free/compute/lightsail), [Google Cloud](https://cloud.google.com/compute/), and [Microsoft Azure](https://azure.microsoft.com/en-us/products/virtual-machines), or any [Kubernetes cluster](https://preevy.dev/drivers/kube-pod).
+Preevy makes use of affordable VMs from [AWS Lightsail](https://aws.amazon.com/free/compute/lightsail), [Google Cloud](https://cloud.google.com/compute/), [Microsoft Azure](https://azure.microsoft.com/en-us/products/virtual-machines), or any [Kubernetes cluster](https://preevy.dev/drivers/kube-pod).

 Preevy can deploy your app with public or protected access, on the public internet or inside your existing private network.